-UDAL is UW Bothell Learning Technologies Universal Design for Active Learning initiative.
-It comprises principles, research and best practices of Universal Design for Learning (UDL) with added emphasis on learner engagement and physical spaces.
+UDAL is UW Bothell Office of Digital Learning & Innovation's Universal Design Learning initiative.
+It comprises principles, research and best practices of Universal Design for Learning (UDL) with added emphasis on learner engagement and flexible learning environments, both digital and physical.
 UDAL is being integrated in faculty development, student support materials, online and hybrid course design, classroom design and faculty learning communities.

-Andreas Brockhaus, Director of Learning Technologies at UW Bothell, coined the acronym UDAL (Universal Design for Active Learning) in 2016 as a UW Bothell Learning Technologies effort to integrate Universal Design for Learning principles in supporting student active learning and engagement.
+Andreas Brockhaus, Director of the Office of Digital Learning & Innovation (DLI) at UW Bothell, coined the acronym UDAL (Universal Design for Active Learning) in 2016 as a UW Bothell DLI effort to integrate Universal Design for Learning principles in supporting student active learning and engagement.

 UDL is a framework that uses "research-based set of principles to guide the design of learning environments that are accessible and effective for all" (Cast.org website).

-Universal Design for Active Learning includes the best practices and principles of Universal Design for Learning, to design courses and content that provide an inclusive environment for our all of diverse students.
+Universal Design for Learning is used to design courses and content that provide an inclusive environment for our all of diverse students as well as use neuroscience principles to educate strategic, empowered and independent learners.
 You can access the Getting Started page for more information.
 UDL research evidence can be found at the UDL Center website.

 The following short video created by the Boston College Center for Teaching Excellence highlighting UDL principles and how to apply them in a higher education setting.